radmilofelix/kbEmu/README.md

 Run kbEmu in the terminal and the strings you type afterwards will be sent to the controlled computer.
 You can send sets of commands by copy-pasting them.
 End the program by pressing Ctrl+C. Use "helpme" at the program prompt to display help information.

-Default Wifi data:
-SSID: kbEmu
-Pass: kbEmuStart

-Default IP to connect via SSH to the Raspberry Pi: 192.168.11.1

 Installation (do it on an ordinary RaspberryPi):
 Install RaspiOS on a SD card (RaspiOS Lite will be sufficient.)
 Make sure that ssh service can be used and that RaspiOS user and password are defined.
-Boot from the SD card and connect to RaspiOS using ssh.
+Boot from the SD card and connect to RaspiOS using ssh or connect to the Pi directly (keyboard + monitor).

 Update the system: